-During the second quarter of 2006, our Chief Executive Officer, a Vice President of ours and we were named as co-defendants in Parniani v.
+During the second quarter of 2006, our Chief Executive, a Vice President of ours, and we were named as co-defendants in Parniani v.
 Cardinal Health, Inc. et al., Case No. 0:06-cv-02514-PJS-JJG in the U.S. District Court in the District of Minnesota for unspecified damages based on workers' compensation and related claims.
-On July 27, 2007, the federal district court dismissed the case against us and our Chief Executive Officer and Vice President.
-The plaintiff has appealed this ruling to the Eighth Circuit Court of Appeals.
-The plaintiff is a former employee of a third-party service provider to us.
-The service provider, which was also named as a co-defendant, agreed to assume control of our defense at its cost pursuant to a contract between it and us.
+A former employee of a third-party service provider to us filed the complaint.
+The service provider, which is also named as a co-defendant, has agreed to assume control of our defense at its cost pursuant to a contract between it and us.
+The service provider is seeking dismissal of the lawsuit against us, our Chief Executive, and our Vice President, among other co-defendants.
 Based upon the information available to us to date, we believe that all asserted claims against us and the individual defendants are without merit.
-However, if any of the plaintiff's claims are deemed meritorious on appeal, we expect to be indemnified by the service provider so that resolution of this mater is not expected to have a material adverse effect on our future financial results or financial condition.
+However, if any of the claims are deemed meritorious by judicial determination, we expect to be indemnified by the service provider so that resolution of this matter is not expected to have a material adverse effect on our future financial results or financial condition.